-White Rock Solar Farm is a 20 MW solar photovoltaic (PV) development that is being proposed adjacent to White Rock Wind Farm (WRWF).
-The development would form a pioneering hybrid solar/wind renewable energy facility in the NSW New England Tablelands.
+White Rock Solar Farm is a 20 MW solar photovoltaic (PV) development to be located adjacent to the northern end of White Rock Wind Farm (WRWF), 18 km west of Glen Innes.

-The solar farm would generate around 46,000 megawatt hours (MWh) in the first full year of operation, which is sufficient to power approximately 7,200 NSW homes annually.
-The operating life of the solar farm would be 25 – 30 years.
+The solar farm would generate around 44,000 megawatt hours (MWh) in the first full year of operation, which is sufficient to power approximately 7,200 NSW homes annually.
+The expected operational life of the solar farm is 25 years.

 White Rock Solar Farm Launches Local Business Participation Program